-2012 Drinking Water Quality Report for Nellis Air Force Base
+2013 Drinking Water Quality Report for Nellis Air Force Base

-This report, although required by the Environmental Protection Agency (EPA), is distributed by NAFB as our communication to you, the consumer, that the drinking water on the installation has been tested and certified for "safe to drink".
-The information in this report is a snapshot of calendar year 2012 drinking water quality at Nellis AFB (NAFB).
-It is required by the EPA's Safe Drinking Water Act (SDWA) which was passed by Congress in 1974.
+This report, although required by the Environmental Protection Agency (EPA), is distributed by NAFB as our communication to you, the consumer.
+The drinking water on the installation has been tested and certified as "safe to drink".
+The information in this report is a snapshot of calendar year 2013 drinking water quality at Nellis AFB (NAFB).
+This effort is accomplished in accordance with the EPA's Safe Drinking Water Act (SDWA) which was passed by Congress in 1974.
 The purpose of the SDWA is to protect public health by regulating the nation's public drinking water supply.
 It was amended in 1996 to require states to develop and implement source water assessment programs for existing and potential threats to the quality of public drinking water and to include a summary of the assessment in the water system's annual consumer confidence report (CCR).
 Specifically, states are required to delineate the sources of public drinking water, identify potential contamination sources within the delineated area, assess the water system's susceptibility to contamination and inform the public of the results.
 These results are summarized below: